STORY UPDATED: check for updates below.

-Did President Joe Biden tell Pope Francis that the latter was a "famous African-American baseball player?"
-Yes, he did.
-Biden was setting up a metaphor about age.
+Did President Joe Biden mention a "famous African-American baseball player" to Pope Francis?
+Yes, he did: But Biden was only setting up a metaphor about age.
 After the comment, Biden proceeded to tell the pope about Leroy "Satchel" Paige, a Negro leagues and major league pitcher who played professionally well into middle age.
 Biden used a quote from Paige to say elderly persons like the two of them are only as old as they feel.

 You're the famous African-American baseball player in America.

 This is how the post looked on Instagram on November 2, 2021: